Attorney Andy Baldwin

 myself with amazing staff members that shared in our passion for justice

 for our clients.

-In 2007, we began calling ourselves the Criminal Defense Team.
-No longer
+In 2007, we began calling ourselves The Criminal Defense Team of Baldwin

 1 of Only 4 Board Certified